grafana/agent/docs/developer/release/create-release-branch.md

     The name of the release branch should be `release-[release version prefix]` defined above, such as `release-v0.32`.

-        Note: There is never a branch such as `release-v0.32-rc.0` or `release-v0.32.0`.
+        *NOTE: There is never a branch such as `release-v0.32-rc.0` or `release-v0.32.0`.*

     - If the consensus commit is the latest commit from main you can branch from main.
     - If the consensus commit is not the latest commit from main, branch from that instead.

-    NOTE: don't create any other branches that are prefixed with `release` when creating PRs or those branches will collide with our automated release build publish rules.
+    *NOTE: don't create any other branches that are prefixed with `release` when creating PRs or those branches will collide with our automated release build publish rules.*

 3. Create a PR to cherry-pick additional commits into the release branch as needed.